The purpose of the guide is install and set up from scratch opHA 3.0, the Opmantek High Availability solution.

 In setting opha_url_base you must also set the opha_hostname to match the fqdn.

-If the opha_url_base is blank the master will connect to the poller but on receipt of the pollers information it will swap the https:// URL for http:// and the discovery will then fail.
+If the opha_url_base is blank the Primary will connect to the poller but on receipt of the pollers information it will swap the https:// URL for http:// and the discovery will then fail.

 opHA Data Synchronisation